Environment – Climate Change

 EU Green Diplomacy Network

-At the European Council convened in Thessaloniki in 2003, it was agreed to promote the integration of environmental concerns into the EU's external relations by creating an informal network of relevant officials from the Foreign Ministries of Member States, the "Green Diplomacy Network" (GDN).
-The first meeting of the Network took place in Athens during the Greek Presidency on June 25, 2003.
-From 2012 onwards it operates within the framework of the European External Action Service of the EU (EEAS).
+At the European Council convened in Thessaloniki in 2003, it was agreed to promote the integration of the environment into the EU’s external relations through the creation of an informal network of competent officials from the Foreign Ministries of the Member States, the “Green Diplomacy Network”.
+The Network’s first meeting took place during the Greek Presidency on 25.06.2003 in Athens, and since 2012 it has operated within the framework of the European External Action Service (EEAS).

-The Green Diplomacy Network fosters coordinated action of the EU's extensive diplomatic representation and its member states to achieve their international environmental goals, especially concerning climate change.
-It also facilitates the exchange of information, opinions and best practices on environmental issues and climate diplomacy among the Foreign Ministries of the member states and the EEAS, as well as dialogue regarding the incorporation of these issues into foreign policy.
+The Green Diplomacy Network promotes coordinated action by the extensive diplomatic representation of the EU and its Member States to achieve their international objectives on the environment and, above all, on climate change.
+It also facilitates the exchange of information, views and best practices on environmental issues and climate diplomacy among the Foreign Ministries of the Member States and the EEAS, as well as dialogue on integrating these issues into European foreign policy.

 Related links: